 - You have to maintain a proper order while working with multiple IFs.

 - If your formula contains too many IFs, it’s better to use OR and AND functions with that.
 The OR and AND functions usually reduce the formula size.
-You can also use the CONCATENATE If necessary, VLOOKUP, LOOKUP, and INDEX/MATCH these functions can also be used instead of multiple functions.
+You can also use the CONCATENATE function.
+If necessary, VLOOKUP, LOOKUP, and INDEX/MATCH.
+These functions can also be used instead of multiple functions.

 If you have multiple criteria for different situations, it’s often best to combine logical functions.
 Combining logical functions allows one to evaluate many conditions and deliver the needed output for the said conditions.
 Please feel free to comment below and tell us the highest number of criteria you have ever evaluated, using logical function combinations.